mjhea0/python-devtest/README.md

 A simple test to show that a web developer knows how to use basic tools and understands the basics of the Python language.

+> Make sure your code is compatible with the [latest versions](https://www.python.org/downloads/) of Python 2 and 3.
+Thanks!

 ###  Tests

 Make sure to fork this repository and submit a pull request with the requested tasks completed.